cerozi/djangoblog/README.md

 A simple blog made using Django 3.2.10 and Python 3.7.6.
 For this blog, i took Twitter as a big reference (you can see by the bird logo), and tried to made my own version of it.
 I will be greateful for any suggestion or appointment, so if you have one, please leave it to me. :)

-The actual deployed project can be found at: https://django-twitter-blog.herokuapp.com/
+The actual deployed project can be found at: https://django-twitter-blog.herokuapp.com/ (username: admin // password: admin... or you can register your own profile ;D)

 # Features